Chapter 4 problem set

 Fit a linear regression to these data, using map.
 Present and interpret the estimates.
 For every 10 units of increase in weight, how much taller does the model predict a child gets.

-Children under the age of 18 encompass a pretty wide range of heights so I’m going to pick an $\alpha$ that incorporates the range from 60cm to 180cm. $\beta$ and $\sigma$ were chosen weakly just to give ourselves enough room to work.
+Children under the age of 18 encompass a pretty wide range of heights so I’m going to pick an

 m <- quap(